KC7-Foundation/kc7_data/Castle&Sand/castleandsand.com.md

 Castle&Sand has been laser-focused on broadening our customer base.
 Recently, though, we have been getting a lot of attention.
 All this extra attention has brought along some unwelcome visitors- cyber attackers!
 That’s why we’ve hired you!
 To help keep us safe!

-Like all good companies, Castle&Sand collects log data about the activity our employees perform on the corporate network.
+Like all good companies, Castle&Sand collects log data about the activity performed on the corporate network.
 These security audit logs are stored in Azure Data Explorer (ADX) - a data storage service in Azure (Microsoft’s cloud).
 You will use the Kusto Query Language (KQL) to parse through various types of security logs.
 By analysing these logs, you can help us determine whether we’re being targeted by malicious actors.

 You can find full documentation on ADX here: [https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuredataexplorer](https://docs.microsoft.com/en-us/azure/data-explorer/kusto/query/tutorial?pivots=azuredataexplorer)